portalco/bootiful-microservices/bootiful-cloudfoundry/README.md

-## Running the Example
-This example uses H2 and so should run locally.
+ example uses H2 and so should run locally.
 Use `mvn spring-boot:run` for the `demo` module or simply run the application in your IDE using `public static void main`.